Yeah, okay, well, that's the second place that I've seen it, but I haven't seen any real confirmation.

 And that means he's getting all kinds of support from the right, and he's able to raise money against the media for it.

-It's really a very circular deal.
+It's really a very circular deal and cynical.

-And then Nora O'Donnell, Nora O'Donnell on CBS this morning today.
+And then Nora O'Donnell, Nora O'Donnell on CBS this morning today, she's talking to political news director John Dickerson about all of this.

 Scott Walker refused to say if he believes Obama loves America.